flynx/features.js/README.md

 # Features

+`features.js` organizes sets of [actions](https://github.com/flynx/actions.js)
-Features is a module that helps build _features_ out of sets of actions apply them to objects and manage sets of features via external criteria and feature-to-feature dependencies.
+or _objects_ into features, apply them to objects, manage sets of features via inter-feature dependencies and external criteria.

 ### The main entities: